margue01/python-react-app/README.md

     $ ./run_local.sh

-## Run and build with Docker (WIP)
+## Run and build with Docker and nginx to serve static files

     $ make build
     $ make run

-Note: with the Docker build, the refresh page might hang.
-This bug requires some investigation.
-Just refresh again to make it work again.

 ## API